 Rehab medicine is designed to meet your specific needs.
 So each person's program is different.
 Treatment in stroke rehab programs may include:

 Providing adaptive tools and changing the environment

-Teaching you and your family and helping them adapt to lifestyle changes
+Teaching you and your family, and helping you all to adapt to lifestyle changes

 There are 5 main types of disabilities that stroke can cause: